License GuideSOC 39-9099

 Read more

-You'll take an exam split into two parts.
-The national section covers foundational electrology knowledge and appears on tests across all states.
-Your state adds its own section focused on local laws and regulations specific to your area.
-Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer the exam.
-You schedule your test through these vendors and take it at their testing centers.
-To pass, you typically need to score 75% or higher on both sections, though requirements vary slightly by state.
-Check your state's licensing board for exact passing scores and exam dates.
+You'll face a two-part exam.
+The national section covers electrolysis fundamentals and safety standards across all states.
+Then comes your state-specific portion, which tests knowledge of local laws and regulations.
+Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer both sections.
+You'll typically need to score 70% or higher to pass, though requirements vary by state.
+Check your state board's website for exact passing scores and exam dates.

 Renewal